Heaven's Gate (religious group): Mass suicide

 The suicides began on March 22–23 in three waves.
 (Note: Some news reports give different dates, with some stating that all three groups committed suicide on March 22, that the groups committed suicide on March 22–24, or on March 24–26.
 Autopsies determined that the deaths began on 22 or 23 of March.)
-To kill themselves, members took phenobarbital mixed with apple sauce or pudding and washed it down with vodka.
-After ingesting the mix, they secured plastic bags around their heads to induce asphyxiation.
-All 39 were dressed in identical black shirts and sweatpants, brand-new black-and-white Nike Decades athletic shoes, and armband patches reading "Heaven's Gate Away Team" (one of many instances of the group's use of the terms of Star Trek).
+Members took lethal doses of the sedative drug phenobarbital mixed into apple sauce or pudding.
+They also consumed vodka, which can cause fatal overdose when combined with barbiturates.
+Afterwards, they secured plastic bags around their heads to induce asphyxiation.
+All 39 were dressed in identical black shirts and sweatpants, brand-new black-and-white Nike Decades athletic shoes, and armband patches reading "Heaven's Gate Away Team" (one of many instances of the group's use of Star Trek terms).
 Each member carried a five-dollar bill and three quarters in their pockets.
 According to former members, this was standard for members leaving the home for jobs and "a humorous way to tell us they all had left the planet permanently"; the five-dollar bill was for covering the cost of vagrancy laws and the quarters were for calling home from pay phones.
-Another former member stated that it was a reference to a Mark Twain story, which said $5.75 was "the cost to ride the tail of a comet to heaven."
+Another former member stated that it was a reference to a Mark Twain story, which said $5.75 was "the cost to ride the tail of a comet to heaven".
 No such passage from the writings of Twain is known to exist.

 After a member died, a living member would arrange the body by removing the plastic bag from the person's head, followed by posing the body so that it lay neatly in its own bed, with faces and torsos covered by a square purple cloth, for privacy.
 In a 2020 interview with Harry Robinson, two members who were not in Rancho Santa Fe when the suicides happened said that the identical clothing was a uniform representing unity for the mass suicide, while the Nike Decades were chosen because the group "got a good deal on the shoes".
 Applewhite was also a fan of Nikes "and therefore everyone was expected to wear and like Nikes" within the group.
-Heaven's Gate had a saying, "Just Do it", echoing Nike's slogan, but pronouncing "Do" as "Doe", to reflect Applewhite's nickname.
+Heaven's Gate had a saying "Just Do it", echoing Nike's slogan, but pronouncing "Do" as "Doe", to reflect Applewhite's nickname.

 Among the dead was Thomas Nichols, brother of the actress Nichelle Nichols, best known for her role as Uhura in the original television series of Star Trek.
 Applewhite was the third to last member to die; two people remained after him, and were the only ones found with bags over their heads and not having purple cloths covering their top halves.
-Before the last of the suicides, similar sets of packages were sent to numerous Heaven's Gate affiliated (or formerly affiliated) individuals, and at least one media outlet, the BBC department responsible for Louis Theroux's Weird Weekends, for which Heaven's Gate had earlier declined participation.
+Before the last of the suicides, similar sets of packages were sent to numerous individuals affiliated (or formerly affiliated) with Heaven's Gate.